timelystream/timelystream.com/docs/sql/samples.md

 ### Syntax
 Samples allow you to randomly extract a subset of a dataset.
 Samples are useful for exploring a dataset faster, as often you might not be interested in the exact answers to queries, but only in rough indications of what the data looks like and what is in the data.
 Samples allow you to get approximate answers to queries faster, as they reduce the amount of data that needs to pass through the query engine.

-DuckDB supports three different types of sampling methods: `reservoir`, `bernoulli` and  `system`.
-By default, DuckDB uses `reservoir` sampling when an exact number of rows is sampled, and `system` sampling when a percentage is specified.
+Blazar supports three different types of sampling methods: `reservoir`, `bernoulli` and  `system`.
+By default, Blazar uses `reservoir` sampling when an exact number of rows is sampled, and `system` sampling when a percentage is specified.
 The sampling methods are described in detail below.

 Samples require a *sample size*, which is an indication of how many elements will be sampled from the total population.
 Samples can either be given as a percentage (`10%`) or as a fixed number of rows (`10 rows`).
 All three sampling methods support sampling over a percentage, but **only** reservoir sampling supports sampling a fixed number of rows.